benjamingarzon/FCPC/README.md

-Functional connectome prediction of cognition (FCPC)
+#Functional connectome prediction of cognition (FCPC)

 Files:

-mediation.R: calls do_mediation and o_spls_hierarchical
+process/compute_modules.m: compute community detection based on connectivity matrices

-organize_data.R: merges data from different files into one matrix
+process/organize_data.R: merges data from different files into one matrix

+process/name_ROIS.sh: name the ROIs (maps) from the ICA analysis based on HarvardOxford atlas

+stats/mediation_report.R: create a report from output of mediation.R

+stats/mediation.R: calls do_mediation and do_prediction

-prediction_funcs.R: functions for prediction of cognitive scores
+stats/prediction_funcs.R: functions for prediction of cognitive scores (do_mediation and do_prediction)

-aux_pls.R: wrappers for PLS functions
+stats/aux_pls.R: wrappers for PLS functions

-aux_analyze.R: auxiliary functions
+stats/plot_weights.m: plot pairs of ROIs with highest weights